Computing in a Faulty Congested Clique: Introduction

 The layered circuit we obtain in Lemma \ref{lem:clique_to_circ} for a general \clique algorithm with $T$ rounds has a depth of $O(T)$, which is $n^{\de}$ for $\de=\log_n{T}$, has an $n^\f$-parallel partition with $\f=0$, communication locality of $n^{\zeta}$ for $\zeta=\log_n{T}$, and computation locality of $n^{\xi}$ for $\xi=1$.
 Thus, Theorem \ref{thm:circ_to_clique_coded} gives us a $c$-\fclique algorithm with a round complexity of $O(Tn\log{n})$, which is a roughly linear-in-$n$ overhead for a constant $c$.
 This is expensive for a general function $f$, as one can use a trivial circuit that has depth 1 to get a $\tilde{O}(n)$ round complexity (in which one can verify that $\delta=0$, $\mu=0$, $\varphi=1$, $\xi=0$, $\zeta=1$, and hence $\eta=0$), by essentially having each node learn all inputs.
 Yet, if there is a function $f$ for which one can construct a better circuit than the general construction of Lemma \ref{lem:clique_to_circ}, then one can get a smaller overhead compared with the \clique algorithm.
 Indeed, this is exactly what we exemplify for semi-ring matrix multiplication in Section \ref{appendix:semi-ringMM}.

 \begin{restatable}[A \fclique algorithm for semi-ring matrix multiplication]{theorem}{ThmMatrix} Suppose that the inputs on the nodes are matrices $A, B \in \Sigma^{n\times n }$, where each node begins with $n$ coefficients of $A$ and $B$ and $\Sigma $ is a semi-ring, then the value $C = A \cdot B$ can be computed in the \bw-\fclique with $O(1)$ quiet rounds, a round complexity of $O(c^2 n^{1/3}\log n)$, and $O(1)$-decodability. \end{restatable} In particular, Theorem \ref{thm:matrix} means that for any constant $c$, we incur only a logarithmic overhead in the round complexity over the non-faulty \clique model, in which this task can be solved in $O(n^{1/3})$ rounds due to \cite{Censor-HillelKK19}.
+Following up on our work, \cite{CFGS25} present a different scheme, which yields a complexity of $T^2\cdot n^{o(1)}$ rounds in the \fclique model for any $T$-round \clique algorithm.
+While for some \clique algorithms their approach improves upon ours, for others our approach is significantly faster: their scheme would give a complexity of $n^{2/3+o(1)}$ for semi-ring matrix multiplication, which is \emph{quadratically} slower compared to ours.
 We emphasize that matrix multiplication is just an example, and there are more cornerstone tasks that can enjoy our approach by constructing circuits that are efficient for the use of Theorem \ref{thm:circ_to_clique_coded}.

 The way that the above is obtained is by compressing the communication rounds into a constant number of layers, while still having small computation and communication locality parameters, that are equal to the parallel partition parameter $n^{\f}$ (that is, $\zeta=\xi=\f$).
 Thus our algorithm incurs no additional overhead.
 We say that such a circuit has an $n^{\f}$-\emph{local} parallel partition.
 That is, since our Theorem \ref{thm:circ_to_clique_coded} shows that we can trade off $\de$ and $\f$ when constructing the circuit, we leverage this while exploiting the concurrency depending on the refined locality parameters.